Bbar1sgok/Django-Contact-CV-Application/README.md

 tzdata==2025.3
 📝 Notes

-Default database is SQLite
+Default database: SQLite

 SECRET_KEY is not hardcoded

-CV must be uploaded from admin panel to enable download
+CV must be uploaded from admin panel to activate download

-Virtual environment folder is not included in the repository
+venv/ is excluded from repository

+👨‍💻 Author

+Barış